 If you or someone you know is experiencing any of the above symptoms, go to the ER right away.
-But if you have the flu or another minor illness, see your health care provider or talk with a pharmacist to see if there are over-the-counter medications you can take.
+But if you have the flu or another minor illness, see your health care provider or talk with a pharmacist to see if there are over-the-counter medicines you can take.

-If you’re not sure an emergency exists, call the ER, your health care provider, or your health plan’s advice line first.
+If you’re not sure an emergency exists, call the ER, your healthcare provider, or your health plan’s advice line first.

 What else is available?

 Look into other treatment options.
 An urgent care center can help you avoid an expensive trip to the ER for treatment of minor illnesses such as fevers, broken bones, ear infections, and the flu.

 Make sure you contact your health plan regarding your ER visit.
 For example, some health plans want you to tell them within 24 hours of being admitted or being seen in the ER.
 In some cases, failure to notify will result in that visit not being covered by your insurance.

 Take good care of yourself.
 Stay healthy by eating a nutritious diet, exercising regularly, and treating minor illnesses before they become major.
 Also, get routine medical care, and do not smoke.
 These steps are the best ways to avoid the need for emergency medical care.